Which Airport to Fly Into for Romania

 For most trips, fly into Bucharest Henri Coanda (OTP): it has by far the widest choice of flights and it sits next to the capital and the castle belt.
 But if your Romania is really Transylvania, flying into Cluj (CLJ) instead can save you a six-hour transfer up from Bucharest, and there are three smaller airports that beat OTP for their own corner of the country.
 The right answer depends less on price and more on where you actually want to wake up on day one.

 Romania has five airports worth a foreign visitor’s attention, and they line up neatly with the regions.
 Here is which one fits which trip, roughly how busy each is (so you know how likely a direct flight from your city exists), and how you get from the terminal into town once you land.
+Once you’re moving between cities, our getting around Romania guide compares the trains, buses, car and domestic flights.

 Which airport should you fly into?